Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Dependecy_Parsing/2020-09-26-A_Fast_and_Accurate_Dependency_Parser_using_Neural_Networks.md

 ---

-This is a brief summary of paper for me to study and organize it, [A Fast and Accurate Dependency Parser using Neural Networks.
-Chen and Manning.
-EMNLP 2014](https://www.aclweb.org/anthology/D14-1082/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [A Fast and Accurate Dependency Parser using Neural Networks (Chen and Manning., EMNLP 2014)](https://www.aclweb.org/anthology/D14-1082/) I read and studied.
 {% include MathJax.html %}

 This paper propose the model based on neural network for dependecy parsing task in NLP.